 Adding to these testimonies of great significance is my discovery of the two Jewish inscriptions in Greek, which were brought to light during our excavations in the necropolis of S. Clemente in Nocera.
 Referring as they do to the administrative organization of the Jewish community, they testify to the presence of Jews in ancient Nuceria during the fourth century CE, and the likelihood that these Jews had at least one synagogue building for assembling.

 In Italy to date (1990), only two synagogue structures have been discovered: one in Ostia near Rome and another in Bovillae Marina in Calabria.
 The discovery of our inscriptions reveals the existence of a third synagogue in the vicinity of Nocera.
-I feel that this synagogue was not too distant from the sanctuary dedicated to the Oriental cults found on the east side of the town, outside of the city belt.
+I feel that this synagogue was not too distant from the sanctuary dedicated to the Oriental cults found on the east side of the town, outside of the city belt walls.
 We hope that further excavations in the area will offer us the possibility of discovering this synagogue.

 - Marisa de' Spagnolis Conticello (2 May1989); edited and annotated by Jessica Dello Russo (2018)